traderjoe-xyz/joe-docs/versioned_docs/version-V2.2/guides/add-remove-liquidity.md

 - Liquidity may be distributed to specific `Bins`, with different amounts per `Bin`.

 :::note
+- The v2.2 `LBRouter` is not backwards compatible with v2.1 `LBPairs`, although ABI stays the same
 - The v2.1 `LBRouter` is not backwards compatible with v2.0 `LBPairs`.
-- The v2.0 `LBRouter` must be used to remove liquidity from v2.0 `LBPairs`.
+- The v2.0 `LBRouter` must be used to remove liquidity from v2.0 `LBPairs` and v2.1 `LBRouter` must be used to remove liquidity from v2.1 `LBPairs`
 :::

 ## Adding Liquidity